-Total funding derived from members / Total funding x 100% must not be less than 85%.
+Total funding derived from prescribed sources of funding / Total funding x 100% must not be less than 85%.

-R2 817 200 / (R3 217 200) \times 100% = 88%
+$R2 817 200 / R3 217 200 \times 100\% = 88\%$

-ABC derives 88% of its funding from its annual or other long-term members.
-ABC therefore complies with the "substantially the whole" of the "funding" requirement under section 30B(2)(b)(ix).
+ABC derives 88% of its funding from the prescribed sources of funding.
+ABC therefore complies with the "substantially the whole" of the "funding" requirement under section 30B(2)(b)(ix) for this particular year of assessment.

-The Commissioner may approve ABC for purposes of section 10(1)(d)(iv) if all the prescribed requirements of section 30B(2) have been met.
+The Commissioner may approve ABC under section 30B(2) for purposes of section 10(1)(d)(iv) if all the prescribed requirements have been met.
+ABC will enjoy preferential tax treatment only if it continues to comply with the prescribed requirements.